Worteks/bbb-ansible/README.md

    directory, for the nginx-osp service.
 Unclear what went wrong.
 Having run several short tests, I don't always find the resulting mp4 files, nor do I understand what's going wrong under the hood
- - Starting up BBB LiveStream, systemd unit might first appear to fail starting our container, while further check would confirm it was/is properly running
  - creating a BBB room with the "Automatically join me into the room" option selected, we sometimes end up with a 500.
 The room was properly created though.
 Joining back would work.